-2.1 PCI BUS INTERFACE
+2.3 PCI BUS INTERFACE

-Ball Pin Name Type Active Description C1 RESET# In Low Reset.
-This input sets all signals and registers in the chip to a predetermined state.
+Ball Pin Name Туре Active Description C1 RESET# In Low Reset.
+This input sets all signals and registers in the chip to a known state.
 All outputs from the chip are tri-stated or driven to an inactive state.
 This pin is ignored during Standby mode (STNDBY# pin low).
 The remainder of the system (therefore the system bus) may be powered down if desired (all bus output pins are tri-stated in Standby mode).
 D2 BCLK In High Bus Clock.
 This input provides the timing reference for all PCI bus transactions.
 All bus inputs except RESET# are sampled on the rising edge of BCLK.
-BCLK may be any frequency from DC to 33 MHz.
+BCLK may be any frequency from DC to 33MHz.
 M1 PAR I/O High Parity.
-This signal is used to maintain even parity across AD[31:0] and C/BE[3:0]#.
+This signal is used to maintain even parity across AD0- 31 and C/BE0-3#.
 PAR is stable and valid one clock after the address phase.
 For data phases PAR is stable and valid one clock after either IRDY# is asserted on a write transaction or TRDY# is asserted on a read transaction.
-Once PAR is valid, it remains valid until one clock after the completion of the current data phase; that is, PAR has the same timing as AD[31:0] but delayed by one clock.
-The bus master drives PAR for address and write data phases; the target drives PAR for read data phases.
+Once PAR is valid, it remains valid until one clock after the completion of the current data phase (i.e., PAR has the same timing as AD0-31 but delayed by one clock).
+The bus master drives PAR for read data phases.
 K2 FRAME# In Low Cycle Frame.
 Driven by the current master to indicate the beginning and duration of an access.
-Assertion indicates a bus transaction is beginning (while asserted, data transfers continue); de-assertion indicates the transaction is in the final data phase.
-K1 IRDY# In Low Initiator Ready.
+Assertion indicates a bus transaction is beginning (while asserted, data transfers continue); de-assertion indicates the transaction is in the final data phase K1 IRDY# In Low Initiator Ready.
 Indicates the bus master's ability to complete the current data phase of the transaction.
-During a write, IRDY# indicates valid data is present on AD[31:0]; during a read it indicates the master is prepared to accept data.
+During a write, IRDY# indicates valid data is present on AD0-31; during a read it indicates the master is prepared to accept data.
 A data phase is completed on any clock when both IRDY# and TRDY# are sampled then asserted (wait cycles are inserted until this occurs).
 K4 TRDY# S/TS Low Target Ready.
 Indicates the target's ability to complete the current data phase of the transaction.
-During a read, TRDY# indicates that valid data is present on AD[31:0]; during a write it indicates the target is prepared to accept data.
+During a read, TRDY# indicates that valid data is present on AD0-31; during a write it indicates the target is prepared to accept data.
 A data phase is completed on any clock when both IRDY# and TRDY# are sampled then asserted (wait cycles are inserted until this occurs).
 L1 STOP# S/TS Low Stop.
 Indicates the current target is requesting the master to stop the current transaction.
 L4 DEVSEL# S/TS Low Device Select.
-Indicates the current target has decoded its address as the target of the current access.
+Indicates the current target has decoded its address as the target of the current access